-West Cork is the name given to the western half of Ireland's largest county.
-As such, West Cork has nothing to do with the actual city of Cork.
+West Cork is the popular name for the western half of Ireland's largest county.
+As such, it has nothing to do with the actual city of Cork.
 There is no precise boundary, but West Cork begins somewhere a few miles west of Cork city and extends to Cape Clear in the south and Dursey Head in the west.
 Thus, it is the size of many an entire Irish county and has its own unique identity, distinct from the rest of Cork.

 The sea is an important influence on the landscape of West Cork, where the Gulf Stream encounters land for the first time on its long journey across the ocean.
 The mildness of the resulting climate allows tender plants to flourish, even in the wild.
 One of them, Fuchsia magellanica, has become the unofficial emblem of the region.

-West Cork is a popular destination for holidaymakers, especially those of a more discerning kind.
-Nowadays there are ferries to Cork from the Continent.
-Cruise liners berth at the deepwater piers in Cork harbour.
-Cork airport is served by flights from all over Europe and, shortly, North America too.
-Cork has all the transport links you would expect of a modern city.
-Yet in little more than an hour you can be at a place like Baltimore, in the otherworldly heart of southwest Ireland.
+West Cork is popular with holidaymakers, especially those seeking somewhere slightly off the well-trodden tourist trail.
+There are ferries to Cork from the Continent; cruise liners call at Cork harbour; the airport is served by flights from all over Europe; Cork city has all the transport links of a modern city, yet in little more than an hour you can be at Baltimore, in the otherworldly heart of southwest Ireland.